UrbanAnalyst/docs/content/overview.rst

 will indicate which properties of the other pages are most important.
 Each of the latter three pages also includes a pop-up "guided tour" explaining the key features.
-These tours will automatically start the first time a page is opened, or can be manually opened by clicking on the "Help" button on any of the main pages.
+These tours will automatically start the first time a page is opened, or can be manually opened by clicking the "Help" button on any of the main pages.

 .. |summ-page| raw:: html